rhamdeew/go_gal/README.md

    sudo ./install.sh
    ```

-   The script will automatically detect and use any binary matching the pattern `go_gal*` in the current directory.
+   The script will automatically detect and use any binary matching the pattern `go_gal*` in the current directory and create the necessary directories (gallery and thumbnails).

 3. Start and enable the service:
    ```